lightninglabs/lightning-api/source/index.html.md

 ### Response-streaming RPC

 SubscribeInvoices returns a uni-directional stream (sever -> client) for notifying the client of newly added/settled invoices.
+The caller can optionally specify the add_index and/or the settle_index.
+If the add_index is specified, then we'll first start by sending add invoice events for all invoices with an add_index greater than the specified value.
+If the settle_index is specified, the next, we'll send out all settle events for invoices with a settle_index greater than the specified value.
+One or both of these fields can be set.
+If no fields are set, then we'll only send out the latest add/settle events.

 ```shell